Miley Cyrus Strips Down To A Lace Black Bra And Yoga Shorts

 The two are very open about their romance, and Miley’s latest video was sure to feature her new beau.

-The clip begins in a bathroom, with Cyrus and Simpson lip syncing to STUPID (feat.
+The clip begins in a bathroom, with Cyrus and Simpson lip syncing to “STUPID” (feat.
 Yung Baby Tate) by Ashnikko.
 They both get into character, moving forward and using gesticulations during the lip sync.

 The two then begin to dance, waving their hands in the air while swaying their hips from side to side in sync with one another.

 For the clip, Miley wore a black lace bra and biker shorts.
-The ensemble highlights her slim frame, as well as her number of tattoos.
-Her blonde hair is left un-styled, and falls in messy waves past her shoulders.
+The ensemble highlights her slim frame, as well as a number of tattoos.
+Her blond hair is left messy and falls in disordered waves past her shoulders.
 She accessorized her look with a number of gold stacked chain necklaces.

-Simpson, meanwhile, wore a Harley-Davidson T-shirt and a relaxed pair of draw-string shorts.
+Simpson, meanwhile, wore a Harley-Davidson T-shirt and a relaxed pair of drawstring shorts.

 What…. what?? – Miley Cyrus & Cody Simpson via TikTok.????♥️ pic.twitter.com/ZtvcUSlU6E